redhat-openstack/khaleesi/doc/khaleesi.rst

     ansible-playbook -vv --extra-vars @ksgen_settings.yml -i local_hosts playbooks/full-job-no-test.yml

-If any part fails, you can ask for help on freenode #rdo channel.
+If any part fails, you can ask for help on the freenode #rdo channel.
 Don't forget to save the relevant error lines on something like pastebin_.

 Using your new undercloud / overcloud